darkhelmet/verboselogging/posts/most-dangerous-programming-errors-20-16.md

 Doing all three is not that much work when you think about it.
 Checking a hash is an extra method call and an extra `if` statement to confirm the hash.
 Doing the DNS lookups is a small method.
-Doing the full decryption isn’t that bad either, as most encryption algorithms have nice APIs for whatever language you are working in.
+Doing the full decryption isn't that bad either, as most encryption algorithms have nice APIs for whatever language you are working in.

-The point is: don’t just download stuff and execute it.
-It’s not cool.
+The point is: don't just download stuff and execute it.
+It's not cool.

 ## [19.
 Missing Authentication for Critical Function](http://cwe.mitre.org/data/definitions/306.html)

 This one is a little more tricky.
-You can’t just add some code in a few spots to make this happen.
+You can't just add some code in a few spots to make this happen.
 All of the CWE recommendations are architecture related, in that you have to think about them before you go and write a bunch of code.